404Solution/Infrastructure-Automation/README.md

 ## Project Overview

-This project automates the deployment of a scalable web application in Azure using Terraform.
+This project automates the deployment of a scalable web application in Azure and AWS using Terraform.
 The infrastructure includes a Virtual Network, multiple Virtual Machines, a Load Balancer, and an Azure SQL Database.

 ## Infrastructure Details